 - Please see the Alliant Scholarship FAQ 2024-2025 for additional information on scholarship awarding and eligibility requirements

-California School of Education Caring Communities Scholarship | January 2025 Scholarship
+California School of Education Caring Communities Scholarship | March 2025 Scholarship

 Eligibility: